blechdom/warmswarm/USER-FLOW-MAP.md

 ## 🎯 Key Insight

-**Creators should NOT see the 5 C's complexity!**
+**Organizers should NOT see the 5 C's complexity!**

-The full workflow (Collect, Cast, Coordinate, Constellation, Catalogue, Connect) is for **Programmers** who build templates and advanced configurations.
+The full workflow (Collect, Cast, Coordinate, Constellation, Catalogue, Connect) is for **Advanced** users who build templates and custom configurations.

-**Creators** get a simple flow:
+**Organizers** get a simple flow:
 1. Choose template
 2. Customize (names, numbers, content)
 3. Save & launch